dan-sic/aws-v2/content/13 - Creating a Custom Cache Policy.md

 - Go to the **Behaviors** tab
 - Add a new behavior
 - Under **Cache key and origin requests**, create a new policy.

+Alternatively, instead of setting short ttl for files like index.html, we can create invalidation, after each deploy.
+Invalidations should be created during CI/CD pipeline.